-I have been a Mother for all of 3 years and there are so many lessons you learn as you go along for the ride.
+I have been a Mummy for all of 3 years and there are so many lessons you learn as you go along for the ride.
 It’s not just parenting your child; it’s all the other munchkins you meet on the way.

 As I will be doubling my brood in the next few months with another daughter (wow I can’t believe it) I thought I would write about 10 of the parenting lessons I have learnt.
 All a little tongue in cheek: